 In the literature, the distributions of the test statistics have only been studied for one of them, namely T_2 .
-From Figure 3, showing the simulated null distributions of T_1 and T_2 , we see that the distribution of T_2 can be approximated with a gamma distribution.
+Figure 3 shows the simulated null distributions of the two test statistics, T_1 and T_2 based on 1000000 simulations.
+From the right hand side picture we see that the distribution of T_2 can be approximated with a gamma distribution.
 For a more detailed reading on the degree variance in Bernoulli graphs, see Hagberg (2000).